smeraldoflower/pig-dice-game/README.md

 **NOTE:**

 * **The original project files were written in *2016*** for a university course project (Intro to Programming course).
 * There is a minor bug in the **play() method** of the **GameController** class.
-However, I don't remember what it was at the time of re-uploading this project to github.
+However, I don't remember what it was at the time of re-uploading this project to GitHub.
 Please let me know if you are able to find it.